 How to become a volunteer?

-There are four easy steps to becoming a Museum Victoria volunteer:
+There are four steps to becoming a Museum Victoria volunteer:

 1 Contact us

-Enquiries are accepted at any time throughout the year.
-Our intake cycles are run four times per year.
-These recruitment cycles coincide with school holiday periods.
+Enquiries via email are accepted at any time throughout the year.
+Our intake cycles are run four times per year (subject to availability).

 2 Information session

-After contacting us you will be invited to an information session.
+After expressing interest, a limited number of potential volunteers will be invited to an information session.
 This is an overview of the volunteer program and its place within Museum Victoria.
 Application forms are distributed and completed at this session.
 The session also includes an informal interview with a member of the volunteer program staff.
 Successful applicants will be informed within a week.